-In 2017, around 70% of the complaints the Advertising Standards Authority (ASA) received related to misleading advertising, proving that this is an issue that consumers take seriously and that all marketers should be mindful of.
+Year on year, roughly 70% of the complaints the Advertising Standards Authority (ASA) receives relate to misleading advertising, proving that this is an issue that consumers take seriously and that all marketers should be mindful of.

 Here are our top tips to help you avoid the most common mistakes:

 All relevant information, including significant conditions to an offer, should be made clear in the ad itself.
 These should be stated close, or clearly linked, to the main claim.
 Significant conditions will vary depending on the circumstances, and we have further guidance on Promotional Marketing if you’re looking for more detail.

 2. Make sure your pricing is clear

 Pricing should relate to the product advertised, and include all non-optional charges (such as VAT and booking fees).
 We recently produced new guidance for secondary ticket providers and updated our guidance for the travel sector, and we have specific guidance for other sectors too, but the main principles apply across all sectors.
 Also, don't forget about delivery charges.

 3. Don't exaggerate the capability or performance of a product